GordonBGood/elmplus-docs/ElmLangRef.md

 * Int literals have a maximum range of -2^31 to 2^32-1 and Float literals have the range and precision of an IEEE double precision floating point number.

-* Char literals are inside a pair of left appostrophes/single quotes and may include escaped characters or Unicode code points in `\u{hhhhh}` syntax where "h" represents a hex digit.
+* Char literals are inside a pair of right appostrophes/single quotes and may include escaped characters as per the following table, where escaped characters are represented by a single '/' character followed by one of the following characters to represent a given unicode code point:
+  1. '/' meaning a double back slash which represents a single back slash in the Char.
+  2. 'r' to represent a carriage return character.
+  3. 'n' to represent a new line character.
+  4. 't' to represent a tab character (forbidden except in line comments the source code, but not in characters and strings).
+  5. '"' to represent a single double quotation character.
+  6. ''' to represent a single back tick (apostrophe) character.
+  7. 'u' immediately followed by four to six hexidecimal digits (upper or lower case) enclosed in `{..}` characters representing unicode code points from 0x000000 to 0x10FFFF.

 * String literals are inside a pair of double quotes and may include escaped characters and/or Unicode code points as above.
 String literals may also be inside a pair of sets of adjacent triple quote characters, in which case the carriage return and linefeed characters inside the string will be preserved meaning one can define very long multi-line `String`'s this way.
 Since indentation and tabs don't have a meaning, the "triple-quoted `String` contents can be defined right from the left column and can include tab characters just as can regular `String`'s.